-Delegation
+1. Delegation

 Appropriate delegation of administrative powers has been put in place for treasury operations.
-All investment decisions are vested in the sub-committees of the Board.
-However, keeping in view the size of the investment portfolio and the variety of securities that the Bank has been dealing in, authority for investment decisions has been delegated to various dealers depending on exigencies of business.
+Keeping in view the size of the investment portfolio and the variety of securities that the Bank has been dealing in, authority for investment decisions has been delegated to various dealers depending on exigencies of business.